84. What Doing Everything Is REALLY Costing Your Small Business

 #1 – Where do you spend most of your time now?

 Are you putting out fires?
 Jumping from one task to the next with no rhyme or reason only to end the day wondering what the shiitake steak did I get done today?
-I feel you, this can make you feel disheartened, burned out and unfulfilled in your business.
+I feel you, this can make you feel disheartened, burned out, and unfulfilled in your business.
 We need to get you out of that routine.
-In order to do that, we have to figure out where you are spending your time, how much time you are spending on those tasks and where you would rather be spending time.
+In order to do that, we have to figure out where you are spending your time, how much time you are spending on those tasks, and where you would rather be spending time.
 In the episode, I give you some examples of tasks that eat up your time that you could eliminate or delegate.
 Give it a listen here.

 #2 – What repetitive tasks can you create processes for?

 We all have those time-sucking tasks that MUST be done.
 But do they need to be done by us?
 In the episode, I give you the following tools and ideas to easily create processes for your business so that you can then delegate to a team member or contractor.
-The first is Loom which enables you to record your screen as your going through a process and then you can share that recording with your new team member.
+The first is Loom which enables you to record your screen as you’re going through a process and then you can share that recording with your new team member.
 I recommend using a learning portal like Kajabi to organize everything as well as ensure that your processes are private.

 #3 – What is always on your to-do list?